pokemon-go-api/pokemon-go-api/README.md

 ## How to use
 The latest resources are available on the Github page as an JSON API with an OpenAPI Documentation.

+Visit https://pokemon-go-lingen.github.io/pokemon-go-api/ for the public available API hostet as Github Page